d3v1l1989/Followarr/README.md

       followarr-net:
         driver: bridge # Default bridge network

+    # Define the named volumes used by the service
     volumes:
-      # Define named volumes (can be managed by Docker)
-      # Alternatively, use host mounts as shown in services section
-      data:
-        driver: local
-      logs:
-        driver: local
+      followarr-data:
+      followarr-logs:
     ```

 3.  **Create and Configure `.env` File:**